-- . - A Data Protection Policy or equivalent, and evidence of measures to ensure employee adherence to the Policy - Where applicable, a privacy Notice This is an essential part of compliance, it serves two purposes: to promotes transparency, and to provide individuals with more control over the way their data is used. - Where applicable, a data Retention Policy.
-A data retention (or records retention) policy outlines the organisation's protocol for retaining information. - Details of the training given to staff, and the frequency of the training, including the number of staff who have completed the training and who have not so completed it - Where applicable, registration details with data protection Supervisory Authorities where data is processed.

-- Details of any data incidents and breaches (including 'personal data breaches', whether reported or otherwise) - Where applicable, an inventory of Processing Activities - Upon request, provide evidence of any required overseas data transfer mechanisms, for example, standard contractual clauses, BCR's or a certification.
+- A Data Protection Policy or equivalent, and evidence of measures to ensure employee adherence to that policy. - Where applicable, a privacy notice.
+This is an essential part of compliance, it serves two purposes: to promotes transparency, and to provide individuals with more control over the way their data is used. - Where applicable, a data retention policy.
+A data retention (or records retention) policy outlines the organisation's protocol for retaining information. - Details of the training given to staff, and the frequency of the training, including the number of staff who have completed the training and who have not completed it. - Where applicable, registration details with data protection Supervisory Authorities where data is processed. - Details of any data incidents and breaches (including 'personal data breaches', whether reported or otherwise). - Where applicable, an inventory of Processing Activities. - Upon request, provide evidence of any required overseas data transfer mechanisms, for example, standard contractual clauses, binding corporate rules or applicable certification. - Where there is the contractual requirement of evidence of data return / destruction at the end of the contractual term as per the time periods documented.
+This evidence should come in the form of an email sent to data.protection@lloyds.com or in accordance with what is agreed in the contract.

-Business Continuity
+Operational Resilience and Business Continuity

 Lloyd's has committed to ensuring that Lloyd's Corporation (UK and global network) is resilient to operational threats.
 In March 2021 the Bank of England, with the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) published their final rules and policy on Operational Resilience requirements for businesses in the UK Financial Sector.
-These requirements mean we need to identify our Important Business Services (IBS), set impact tolerances and carry out mapping and testing for the IBS's.
+These requirements mean Lloyd's must identify its Important Business Services (IBS), set impact tolerances and carry out mapping and testing for the IBSs.
 This mapping includes a thorough look at the dependency of third parties / suppliers to each IBS, including dependencies between suppliers and Lloyd's regional offices.

-Requirements from third parties
+Requirements from Suppliers